-This appendix lists common questions and problems encountered by SDP users.
+This appendix lists problems sometimes encountered by SDP users, with guidance on how to analyize and resolve each issue.

 Do not hesitate to contact consulting@perforce.com if additional assistance is required.

-D.1.
+E.1.
 Daily_checkpoint.sh fails

 1. Check the output of the log file and look for errors: